jimthoburn/picture-gallery/README.markdown

 ### Secret albums

-If you want to publish an album to share with friends without making it public, you can add the album name to the `_secret_albums.json` file (instead of the `index.json` file).
+If you want to publish an album to share with friends without making it public, create a file called `_secret_albums.json` and add your album name to it (instead of adding it to the `index.json` file).
 That way, it won’t appear on the home page of your picture gallery site.

 ```
 [